Superannuation in Australia: Exceeding the concessional contributions cap

-The concessional contribution cap for the 2017-2018 financial year is $25,000.
+The concessional contribution cap for the 2017–2018 financial year is $25,000.
 For later financial years, the cap is worked out by indexing annually this amount.
 From 1 July 2019 a taxpayer who meets a maximum balance condition who does not use their cap in full may carry forward the unused cap for a limited time period.
 The tax laws and rules concerning concessional contributions are complex and not automatic entitlement.
 In the 2021 year a theoretical concessional contribution (tax deductible) of three years could be permitted ($75,000) representing unused caps from 2019 and 2020 in addition to the 2021 cap.

-Excess concessional contribution (ECC) is included in the assessable income for corresponding income year, and the taxpayer is entitled to a tax offset for that income year equal to 15% of the excess concessional contributions (S 291-15 of the Income Tax Assessment Act 1997).
+Excess concessional contribution (ECC) is included in the assessable income for corresponding income year, and the taxpayer is entitled to a tax offset for that income year equal to 15% of the excess concessional contributions (S 291–15 of the Income Tax Assessment Act 1997).
 This offset cannot be refunded, transferred, or carried forward.
 Excess Contributions Tax can be paid by the member by release of funds from the superannuation account.

 Excess concessional contribution charge

-ECC charge is applied to the additional income tax liability arising due to excess concessional contributions included in the income tax return- Division 95 in Schedule 1 to the Taxation Administration Act 1953.
+ECC charge is applied to the additional income tax liability arising due to excess concessional contributions included in the income tax return – Division 95 in Schedule 1 to the Taxation Administration Act 1953.
 The ECC charge period is calculated from the start of the income year in which the excess concessional contributions were made and ends the day before the tax is due to be paid under the first income tax assessment for that year.
 The compounding interest formula is applied against the base amount (the additional income tax liability) for each day of the ECC charge period.
-The ECC charge rates are updated quarterly and for January - March 2019 it is 4.94% per annum.
+The ECC charge rates are updated quarterly and for January to March 2019 it is 4.94% per annum.

-Concessional contributions and taxable income, exceeding the threshold - Division 293 tax
+Concessional contributions and taxable income, exceeding the threshold – Division 293 tax

 Division 293 tax (additional tax on concessional contributions) is payable if income for surcharge purposes (other than reportable superannuation contributions), plus concessionally taxed superannuation contributions (also known as low tax contributions) are greater than $250,000.
 Division 293 tax levies 15% tax on either the earner's total concessional contributions, or the amount (Concessional Contributions + Gross Income) that is over the $250,000 threshold – whichever amount is lower.
 Div 293 tax can be paid by the member by a release from the superannuation fund account.